 Recommendations for disposal have to be approved by a ‘Board of Survey’ held at the individual museum sites, then the Collections & Research Trustee Sub-committee, followed by the Science Museum Board of Trustees.
 In the case of railway items opinion is also sought from the SMG Railway Heritage Designation Advisory Board.

 When objects are approved for disposal we will always aim to keep them in the public domain.
 Priority will be given to National and accredited museums.
 We will not gift items to private individuals.
 Where a more suitable home in the public domain has not been found objects may be offered for sale.
-In this instance the Museums Association will be contacted to provide guidance.

 View objects that are fully approved for disposal and currently available